1.2

 But life is fluid and complex, and no matter how much we’d like to neatly package it into easily digestible ideas, we can’t.
 And when we attempt to do this, we obfuscate the inherent intricacies.
 We also block ourselves from understanding that what we think we observe in a particular moment is but a limited view of something far greater.

-Of course, we do not have to love everyone, or anyone, and we need to allow ourselves to feel whatever we feel.
-But we should also be willing to acknowledge when something changes, when we have a new insight or understanding that shifts everything we thought we had previously understood.
-Especially when it is something that we have spoken about so starkly and definitively.
+We need to allow ourselves to feel whatever we feel.
+And we should also be willing to acknowledge when something changes, when we have a new insight or understanding that shifts everything we thought we had previously understood.
+Especially when it is something that we may have thought or spoken about starkly and definitively.

 We have to let ourselves feel whatever we feel, and we have to be open to learning what our experiences have to teach us.